-What any grower wants is to get the biggest harvest possible.
+One of the biggest priorities of cannabis growers is to get the biggest harvest possible.
 There are various ways to accomplish this while the plant is growing.
-Training is one of the approaches people take to get the most from their plants.
-Two of the high-stress training methods are topping and fimming.
+Training is one of the approaches people take to get the most from their plants, and increase yields.
+Two of the most popular high-stress training methods are topping and fimming.

 While they stress out the plant, they improve the quality and quantity of your harvest.
 When it comes to topping vs. fimming, some people are curious as to which one is better.

 Continue reading to get those plump buds that you have been dreaming of.

 What is Topping Weed?

 Topping is a method that growers use to get more weed out of a crop.
 It is a common high-stress training method that people use indoors and outdoors.
 You would prune the growing tip of the growing plant.

 The technique promotes a sideways growth toward the bottom instead of vertical growth (more bush like plant growth, instead of the more typical christmas tree shape).
 Topping is effective and comes with some benefits.
 Still, it means the plants spend a longer time in the vegetative phase, so expect the stage to last anywhere from four to six weeks.

 > Jump to: how to top a cannabis plant?

 Is topping plants worth it?
 The reason why it is advantageous for marijuana cultivation is that it distributes growth hormones and promotes lateral growth.
 The hormones can go from the main stalk down to the lower sections of the cannabis, making it nice and bushy.
 The light also can reach every branch, which ensures a healthy growth.
 Learn more about the affected growth hormone and other tips on this growing technique in our guide to Topping Weed Plants.

 Without topping, most of the energy goes toward one main cola, and the lower branches often tend to get less light.
 There are less dense buds around it, and the main cola could end up with less potency.
 The method encourages other buds to grow and increases bud production, and overall plant yield.